nderjung/concourse-github-pr-comment-resource/README.md

  * `version.json` which contains only contains the unique ID of the Github comment to the PR; and,
- * `metadata.json` which contains a serialized version of the table above.
+ * `metadata.json` which contains a serialized version of the table above,
+ * Any additional attributes mapped from parsing comments using Golang's name grouping.
+More details can be found [here](https://golang.org/pkg/regexp/syntax/).

 ### `out`